General Terms and Conditions

 10.5 In the case of a warranty, t-matix is entitled to determine the type of warranty (improvement, exchange, price reduction or conversion) towards customers who are contractors.

 10.6 t-matix is only liable for damages, with the exception of personal injury, in the event of intent or gross negligence.
-The compensation of consequential damages and financial losses, loss of profit and damages from claims of third parties against the licensee as well as a liability for data loss is excluded in any case.
+The compensation of consequential damages and financial losses, loss of profit and damages from claims of third parties against the licensee as well as a liability for data loss and delayed data processing is excluded in any case.
 The limitation of liability shall also apply to damages resulting from the violation of pre-contractual obligations, positive breach of contract, unlawful acts or any other legal reason.
 Furthermore, liability for the reconstruction of destroyed data requires that the customer has backup copies or keeps the data available in an otherwise machine-readable form and that the reconstruction of the data is possible with reasonable effort.

 10.7 In all cases, liability is limited to a maximum of 10% of the order value per contract.
 The limitation period for all claims for damages by contractors is one year from the date of knowledge of the damage and the party causing the damage.